-Some of our equipment requires certification by the U.S. Coast Guard and, where required, our vessels' permissible loading capacities require certification by the American Bureau of Shipping ("ABS").
-ABS is an independent classification society which certifies that certain of our larger, seagoing vessels are "inclass," signifying that the vessels have been built and maintained in accordance with ABS standards and applicable U.S. Coast Guard rules and regulations.
+Some of our equipment requires certification by the U.S. Coast Guard.
+All equipment which requires certification has obtained and maintained in good standing such certification.
+In addition, where required, our vessels' permissible loading capacities require certification by the American Bureau of Shipping ("ABS").
+ABS is an independent classification society which certifies that certain of our larger, seagoing vessels are "in-class," signifying that the vessels have been built and maintained in accordance with ABS standards and applicable U.S. Coast Guard rules and regulations.
 All of our vessels that are required to be certified by ABS have been certified as "in-class."
 These certifications indicate that the vessels are structurally capable of operating in open waters, which enhances the mobility of our fleet.